jamie0walton/pymscada/docs/Dev Environment.md

-# Development Environment
+# Development Environment - Debian

-This project initially started in Debian, when I started the open source version I did the initial work up to this point in Windows.
-At a certain point the lack of systemd become a compelling factor and I switched back.

-# Debian
 ## Setup

-In development PC, assuming Debian, and once you have the network roughly right.
-I normally install headless (no x-windows), with ssh and apache the only options I really add.
+Debian 12, once ipv4 is working.
+Set up to run headless (no x-windows), with ssh and apache.
+Remote development with VS code over ssh, and with Apache for web facing services.
 Then:

 ```bash
 su -